tel: +48 22 499 98 98

 • They are highly resistant to demagnetization by external magnetic sources,

-• Key role in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical equipment or other advanced devices.
+• Significant importance in modern technologies – are used in HDD drives, electric drive mechanisms, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: